chocolate-doom/chocolate-doom/PHILOSOPHY.md

       -regdev used by id internally for development; these have been removed.

+ 8. Expansions to the vanilla demo formats are allowed, to make recording and playback of vanilla gameplay more convenient, with the following restrictions:

+    - Such expansions are not supported in WAD files (they are not an editing feature for WAD authors to use).
+    - Support for these features can be completely disabled using the -strictdemos command line argument.
+    - A warning is shown to the user on the console (stdout) when a demo using one of these features is recorded or played back.

 A good litmus test of when it’s acceptable to break from Vanilla behavior is to ask the question: “Although this is Vanilla behavior, is there anyone who would want this?”